prchandr/embedded-face-detector-system/classifiers/weak/README.md

 ## Weak Classifiers Files
 This directory holds the files describing each weak classifier.
-The name of the file should be `weak_XX.txt`, where XX is the index starting at 0.
+The name of the file should be `wc_XX.txt`, where XX is the index starting at 0.

 The format of the file is as shown below.
 ```